-As of May 2020, more than half of e-commerce retailers had invested in some type of modern supply chain technology, such as warehouse automation or predictive analytics.
-These numbers are expected only to increase, given the soaring rise in e-commerce due to the pandemic and rapid improvements in technology to enable greater scalability for these organizations.
+As of May 2020, more than half of eCommerce retailers had invested in some type of modern supply chain technology, such as warehouse automation or predictive analytics.
+These numbers are expected only to increase, given the soaring rise in eCommerce due to the pandemic, the many supply chain disruptions that were seen during that time, and rapid improvements in technology to enable greater scalability for these organizations.

-If the past year has taught us anything, it’s that flexibility and adaptability will win the day.
-This is especially true for supply chain and logistics as consumer expectations outpace traditional supply chain management practices and emerging technologies create important touch points for the evolution of the supply chain.
+If 2020-2021 has taught us anything, it’s that flexibility and adaptability will win the day.
+This is especially true for supply chain and logistics as consumer expectations outpace traditional supply chain management (SCM) practices and emerging technologies create important touch points for the evolution of the supply chain.
+Supply chain optimization is no longer a consideration for businesses – it’s a necessity.

 Traditional supply chain management focuses on improving the discrete steps on a product’s journey to the end customer, such as “the last mile.”
 By contrast, modern supply chain management focuses on the satisfaction of the end user.
 In trying to truly understand customers’ needs and goals, organizations often completely re-imagine the way products are consumed or accessed.